-More often than not, hotels and their insurance carriers ignore their hotel guests’ complaints about bed bugs.
+Sadly, many hotels and their insurance carriers ignore their hotel guests’ complaints about bed bugs.
 Unlike mosquitoes or ants, bed bugs are a pervasive and hazardous issue that needs to be eliminated immediately.
 Hotels and motels are in the business of filling rooms with guests.
 The sad reality is that it is much cheaper for these hotels, motels, and resorts to risk their guests’ health than to quarantine the infected rooms and properly address their bed bug infestation.

-Photos of the bed bugs
+Photos of the Bed Bugs

 Medical Diagnosis and Treatment

 If you or your loved one suffered a high quantity of bed bug bits, the medical provider will likely prescribe Permethrin or one of the many other varieties of topical creams used to treat bed bugs, scabies, and lice.
-In many cases, the doctor will prescribe an antihistamine pill or over the counter product like Benadryl to help alleviate the itchiness.
-In the most severe cases, the patient will be prescribed pain killers to relieve the pain.
+In many cases, the doctor will prescribe an antihistamine pill or over-the-counter product like Benadryl to help alleviate the itchiness.
+In the most severe cases, the patient will be prescribed painkillers to relieve the pain.

 If possible, try to obtain a copy of the incident report.
 Certain hotels will provide a copy of the incident report to the hotel.
-However, many hotels, motels, and resorts do not allow the guest to obtain a copy.
+However, many hotels, motels, and resorts do not allow guests to obtain copies.

-- Send a certified letter with return receipt informing the hotel/operator of your claim.
+Your lawyer will send the hotel or operator a certified letter with a return receipt notifying them of your claim.
 The letter should include a request to preserve all of the evidence.
 If the hotel/operator fails to preserve the requested items and your case goes to court, the judge may instruct the jury that the hotel destroyed or failed to preserve the items requested.
 This helps prove the case.

 - Documentation of any prior complaints or injuries at the unit stemming from bed bugs and/or other insects in the common areas and hotel rooms;